 Students who receive classroom accommodations due to a specific diagnosis may be eligible for testing accommodations.
 In order to receive accommodations, students must submit an application and documentation to the CollegeBoard.
-Students must contact DeLaSalle Learning Specialist, Ms. Susan Buerger, for more information at 612.676.7604.
+Students must contact DeLaSalle Learning Specialist, Ms. Amy Copeland, for more information at 612.676.7604.

 You may find your AP exam scores online.
 This CollegeBoard webpage explains how you can access your scores.
 Visit the Guidance & College Planning office with any questions.

 DeLaSalle offers Advanced Placement courses in the following subject areas:

 The English department offers AP courses for 11th graders in Language and Composition and for 12th graders in Literature and Composition.

 The Fine Arts department offers AP Studio Art, a course available only to 12th graders in which students can work on a portfolio in preparation for post-graduate work.
 This portfolio may be submitted to the College Board with the potential to earn college credit.

 The Math department offers two Advanced Placement courses in Calculus AB, Calculus BC, Computer Science and Computer Science Principles.